ClearPoint Neuro (NASDAQ:CLPT) Shares Gap Up to $8.15

-ClearPoint Neuro, Inc. (NASDAQ:CLPT) shares gapped up before the market opened on Monday .
+ClearPoint Neuro, Inc. (NASDAQ:CLPT)’s share price gapped up prior to trading on Monday .
 The stock had previously closed at $8.15, but opened at $8.89.
-ClearPoint Neuro shares last traded at $8.75, with a volume of 1,241 shares trading hands.
+ClearPoint Neuro shares last traded at $8.75, with a volume of 1,241 shares traded.

-ClearPoint Neuro (NASDAQ:CLPT) last released its quarterly earnings results on Wednesday, August 12th.
-The company reported ($0.11) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.16) by $0.05.
-The firm had revenue of $2.48 million for the quarter, compared to the consensus estimate of $1.88 million.
-ClearPoint Neuro had a negative return on equity of 176.52% and a negative net margin of 55.27%.
-Analysts expect that ClearPoint Neuro, Inc. will post -0.48 EPS for the current year.
+ClearPoint Neuro (NASDAQ:CLPT) last released its quarterly earnings data on Wednesday, August 12th.
+The company reported ($0.11) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.16) by $0.05.
+ClearPoint Neuro had a negative net margin of 55.27% and a negative return on equity of 176.52%.
+The company had revenue of $2.48 million during the quarter, compared to analyst estimates of $1.88 million.
+On average, research analysts anticipate that ClearPoint Neuro, Inc. will post -0.48 earnings per share for the current fiscal year.

 ClearPoint Neuro, Inc operates as a medical device company primarily in the United States.
 The company develops and commercializes platforms for performing minimally invasive surgical procedures in the brain and heart under direct, and intra-procedural magnetic resonance imaging (MRI) guidance.
 It offers ClearPoint system, a neuro-navigation system designed for insertion of catheters, electrodes, and laser fibers to treat various neurological diseases and conditions, as well as for performing biopsies.